Do I need to get a new passport if I move home?

 Only a title of nobility – Lord, Dame etc. will appear with your name on the passport.

-Do I need to report that I have gained dual nationality?
+Do you need to report you've gained dual nationality?

 No – you do not need to tell HM Passport Office that you have gained dual nationality.